spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-nginxlog.md

 # Enabling metrics and graphs for NginX logs (optional)

-It can be useful to have some (visual) insight into NignX logs.
+It can be useful to have some (visual) insight into [nginx](https://nginx.org/) logs.

-This adds [prometheus-nginxlog-exporter](https://github.com/martin-helmich/prometheus-nginxlog-exporter/) to your matrix deployment.
+This adds [prometheus-nginxlog-exporter](https://github.com/martin-helmich/prometheus-nginxlog-exporter/) to your Matrix deployment.

-It will provide a prometheus 'metrics' endpoint exposing data from both the `matrix-nginx-proxy` and `matrix-synapse-reverse-proxy-companion` logs and automatically aggregates the data with prometheus.
-Optionally it visualizes the data, if [`matrix-grafana`](configuring-playbook-prometheus-grafana.md) is enabled, by means of a dedicated Grafana dashboard named `NGINX PROXY`
+It will collect access logs from various nginx reverse-proxies used internally (e.g. `matrix-homeserver-proxy` and `matrix-synapse-reverse-proxy-companion`) and will make them available at a Prometheus-compatible `/metrics` endpoint.

+**NOTE**: nginx is only used internally by this Ansible playbook.
+With Traefik being our default reverse-proxy, collecting nginx metrics is less relevant.

+To make use of this, you need to install [Prometheus](./configuring-playbook-prometheus-grafana.md) either via the playbook or externally.
+When using an external Prometheus, configuration adjustments are necessary - see [Save metrics on an external Prometheus server](#save-metrics-on-an-external-prometheus-server).

+If your setup includes [Grafana](./configuring-playbook-prometheus-grafana.md), a dedicated `NGINX PROXY` Grafana dashboard will be created.

+## Configuration

 You can enable this role by adding the following settings in your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):